Variety Hitmakers Awards: Varietys Hitmaker of the Year Award

-Variety's Decade Award
+Varietys Decade Award

 Ellie Goulding and Lana Del Rey have been honored with Varietys Decade Award in 2019 and 2021, respectively.

+Jack Antonoff is the only producer to be awarded with Varietys Decade Award in 2024.

-Variety's Decade Award recognizes ten years of a musician work in the music industry.
+Varietys Decade Award recognizes ten years of work of an individual in the music industry.
 The award was first given to Ellie Goulding who was awarded in 2019 for ten years of "undeniable hits".
 In 2021, Lana Del Rey became the second artist to be honored with the decade award in recognition to her artistry and influence.
 In 2024, Jack Antonoff was presented with Varietys Producer of the Decade Award in recognition of his ten years of work as a producer.
+In 2025, American record label, Big Loud was presented with Variety's Platinum Decade Award.